blaise-mibeck/SEM_Workflow_Manager/readme.md

   - Film
   - Granule
   - etc.

+- **Electrically Conductive**: Whether the sample is naturally electrically conductive.

+- **Stub Type**: The type of sample stub used, such as:
+  - Standard 12.5mm
+  - Large 25mm
+  - Custom
+  - Other

 - **Preparation Method**: The method used to prepare the sample for SEM imaging, such as:
   - Flick